Defining Irregular Cycles

 Infographic illustrating spotting, heavy flows, missed cycles, and breakthrough bleeding.

-Hormonal Imbalances & Endocrine Causes
+Hormonal & Endocrine Causes

 Illustration of how estrogen and progesterone fluctuations lead to irregular bleeding.